Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. note::

-    When loading the Thermocycler Module, it is not necessary to specify a slot.
+    When loading the Thermocycler, it is not necessary to specify a slot.
-    This is because the Thermocycler Module has a default position that covers Slots 7, 8, 10, and 11.
+    This is because the Thermocycler has a default position that covers Slots 7, 8, 10, and 11.
-    This is the only valid location for the Thermocycler Module on the OT-2 deck.
+    This is the only valid location for the Thermocycler on the OT-2 deck.

 .. versionadded:: 2.0

 Lid Motor Control
 ^^^^^^^^^^^^^^^^^

-The Thermocycler Module can control its temperature with the lid open or closed.
-When the lid of the Thermocycler Module is open, the pipettes can access the loaded labware.
+The Thermocycler can control its temperature with the lid open or closed.
+When the lid of the Thermocycler is open, the pipettes can access the loaded labware.
 You can control the lid position with the methods below.

 Open Lid
 ++++++++